OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 Many web applications and hardware devices have default passwords for the built-in administrative account.
 Although in some cases these can be randomly generated, they are often static, meaning that they can be easily guessed or obtained by an attacker.

-Additionally, when new users are created on the applications, these may have pre-defined passwords set.
+Additionally, when new users are created on the applications, these may have predefined passwords set.
 These could either be generated automatically by the application, or manually created by staff.
 In both cases, if they are not generated in a secure manner, the passwords may be possible for an attacker to guess.

 ## Test Objectives